Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-gb.md

 >>
 >> The creation will take a few moments.
 >>
->> You can check your VLAN information with the following call
+>> You can check your VLAN information with the following call:
 >>
 >> > [!api]
 >> >